 Price and availability

-The Dell XPS 15 starts out at an entirely reasonable $1,168 (about £930, AU$1,660) for the base base configuration, which offers a decent amount of power.
-With it, you’ll get a 9th-generation quad-core Intel Core i5 processor (CPU), 8GB of 2,666MHz memory (RAM) and a 256GB PCIe solid-state drive (SSD) behind a 15.6-inch FHD (1,920 x 1,080) display.
+The Dell XPS 15 (2019) starts at a respectably affordable $1,168 (about £930, AU$1,660) for its base configuration, which offers a decent amount of power.
+It rocks a 9th-generation quad-core Intel Core i5 processor (CPU), 8GB of 2,666MHz memory (RAM) and a 256GB PCIe solid-state drive (SSD) behind a 15.6-inch FHD (1,920 x 1,080) screen.

-Of course, the star of this show is the fully kitted out configuration.
-A maxed out Dell XPS 15 2019 boasts an 8-core Intel Core i9 CPU, Nvidia GeForce GTX 1650 graphics (4GB GDDR5), 32GB of RAM and a 2TB SSD behind an OLED 4K UHD (3,840 x 2,160) multitouch display.
-This souped up model will set you back a whopping $3,118 (£2,899, about AU$4,440).
+Of course, the highlight of this show is the fully kitted out configuration.
+A maxed-out Dell XPS 15 2019 rocks an 8-core Intel Core i9 CPU, Nvidia GeForce GTX 1650 graphics (4GB GDDR5), 32GB of RAM and a 2TB SSD, all behind an OLED 4K UHD (3,840 x 2,160) multitouch screen.
+This souped-up model will cost you a whopping $3,118 (£2,899, about AU$4,440).

 Design and display

 We’re happy to see that Dell has finally moved the webcam from below the display to its rightful place above it.
 Unfortunately, we’re also dissatisfied with just about everything else in the Dell XPS 15 (2019)’s design, as it had stayed largely the same.
 If Dell had already invested time and effort in changing one vital element in the design, wouldn’t it have made sense to take the opportunity to reassess other aspects of the XPS 15’s look and feel as well?

 We would have loved, for example, to get either a set of top-firing stereo speakers or a number pad on the keyboard to utilize all that extra space on either side of the keyboard.